0xBoji/sui-kiosk-walrus/README.md

 # sui-kiosk-walrus
-This is kiosk nft stored with walrus demo on Sui
+This is kiosk nft stored with walrus demo on Sui.